Bytes

 When organisations transition to a new DBMS or need to integrate data from various sources, DBMS systems offer data migration and integration tools.
 These tools facilitate the seamless data transfer between systems and ensure data consistency.

-Read our latest blog "Data Models in DBMS"!
+Read our latest blogs "Data Models in DBMS" and "Integrity Constraints in DBMS"

 Conclusion